linusjf/RIAY/HOWTO.md

   "gemini-1.5-flash"
   "gemini-1.5-flash-8B"
 )
-# The prompt for summarizing chunks within the podcast transcript.
+# Prompt for summarizing transcript chunks
 CHUNK_SUMMARY_PROMPT="Summarize this text, excluding plugs, branding, and promotions.
 Avoid mention of Day, podcast and Rosary in a Day:"
-# The prompt for the final summary of all the chunk summaries
+# Prompt for final summary generation
 FINAL_SUMMARY_PROMPT="Condense the following using the writing style of CS Lewis in 500 words or less.
 Be concise and clear, suitable for someone who wants a quick overview.
 Start with a level three markdown header and annotate it as 'AI-Generated Summary:' followed by your generated title (no colons, proper grammar).
 Generate well-formatted and line-spaced markdown.
 Do not fence the markdown.
 Use lists instead of further sub-headings."
 ```